saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 * After filling in the above info, click Next and then Install and then Finish when you get a success message.

-Your are now done the step "Installing the Data Provisioning Agent".
+You are now done the step "Installing the Data Provisioning Agent".

 [Go Back Up to the List of Steps](#steps)